 Son of John Price and Elizabeth Chase.
 Married (1766) to Sarah Glanville (1735-1826), daughter of William E. Glanville.
 He was educated at Westminster School and at Oxford.
 He was called to the bar in 1757.
 MP for Leominster (1759-1767).
 MP for Radnorshire (1768-1777).

-At Westminster School, Price became a friend of William Cowper, and Ryskamp suggests that he may even have been a member of the Nonsence Club with Lloyd, Thornton, Cowper and others, and that he was among the Geniuses of the town when Boswell was in London in 1763.1 "One of the most celebrated and ribald wits of his time", he was referred to by William Combe as "the Falstaff of the ... age".2 Price also functioned as a contact between Wilkes and the Rockinghamites, who were sending Wilkes money.3 Price is known to have been in severe financial difficulties in his final years.
+At Westminster School, Price became a friend of William Cowper, and Ryskamp suggests that he may even have been a member of the Nonsense Club with Robert Lloyd, Bonnell Thornton, William Cowper and others and that he was among the Geniuses of the town when Boswell was in London in 1763.1 "One of the most celebrated and ribald wits of his time", he was referred to by William Combe as "the Falstaff of the ... age".2 Price also functioned as a contact between Wilkes and the Rockinghamites, who were sending Wilkes money.3 Price is known to have been in severe financial difficulties in his final years.

 - 1. Ryskamp, Charles (1959).
 William Cowper of the Inner Temple, Esq: A Study of His Life and Works to the Year 1768. p.
 83, 84, 147, 179, etc.